freezy/VisualPinball.Engine/VisualPinball.Unity/Documentation~/creators-guide/editor/units-3d-space.md

 # Units and 3D Space

 Units describe how we measure things.
 For example, the units for measuring length are meters in the metric system, or feet and inches in the imperial system.
 There are also different systems for saving 3D data.
-For example, in VPX, the x-axis points to the right side of the player, the y-axis towards the player, and the z-axis upwards.
+For example, in VPX, the x-axis points to the right side of the player, the y-axis down, and the z-axis towards the player.
 We call this the [orientation and handedness](https://en.wikipedia.org/wiki/Cartesian_coordinate_system#In_three_dimensions) of the coordinate system.

 Different software uses different units and orientations, and this section describes how VPE handles them.
 We'll also compare how VPX and VPE handle transformations.